Jewelry Studio of Hans Meevis

 The diamonds are set.
 Now the piece is placed into Nitric acid.
 I use nitric acid, because it takes about two hours for the copper to be eaten out.
 However nitric is nasty stuff, and a more benign mordant is ferric chloride.
 It will take much longer, but is not dangerous.
 The printed circuit makers use it.

 Here the acid has etched out the copper, leaving space for the inlay to be inserted.
 This could also be small gemstones, enamel, resin, stone or wood.
-That is up to the design, not?
+That is up to the design.

 The finished pendant.
 The size is 30mm and it weighed 3 grams.